 Can Tooth Decay Cause Headaches?
 Uncovering the Surprising Connection!

-Tooth decay is a common problem, but many people don’t realize it can lead to more than just pain in the mouth.
+Tooth decay is a common problem, yet many people do not realize it can affect more than just the teeth.

 1. Understanding Tooth Decay and Its Impact on Health